 Technology Integrated Group v.
 FusionStorm

-Won a $10.8 million jury verdict and successfully defended all counterclaims in 2010.
-After a five-week trial involving the value-added reseller industry, a jury found that multiple defendants had violated their duty of care to their former employer and willfully misappropriated three trade secrets.
-The jury also found that the new employer aided, abetted, and ratified those acts, and awarded punitive damages against plaintiff’s former manager, the new employer, and three of its officers.
+Won $10.8 million verdict and defended all counterclaims.
+Jury found that multiple defendants had violated their duty of care to their former employer and willfully misappropriated trade secrets.
+The jury also found that the new employer aided and abetted those acts and awarded punitive damages against plaintiff’s former manager, the new employer, and three of its officers.

 Cypress Semiconductor Corp. v.
 Superior Court (2008)

 163 Cal.App.4th 575.
-Successfully defended Cypress Semiconductor Corporation in a trade secrets trial.
-The court bifurcated the issue of statute of limitations and then made a legal ruling adverse to Cypress.
-We persuaded the Court of Appeals to stay trial so that it could rule on the statute of limitations issue.
-In a case of first impression, the appellate court reversed and remanded the case for trial.
-The trial court then dismissed the case on a reconsideration of summary judgment, finding that Cypress never acquired the allegedly secret source code.
+Won trade secrets trial.
+Trial court bifurcated statute of limitations and made a legal ruling adverse to Cypress.
+The Court of Appeal stayed the trial and reversed.
+The trial court then dismissed the case on a reconsideration of summary judgment, finding that Cypress never acquired the confidential source code.

 Vega v.
 Bank of the West

-Won a jury verdict for a bank as lead defense counsel in a race discrimination case, which included claims of denied services and slander.
+Won jury verdict as lead defense counsel in a race discrimination case, which included claims of denied services and slander.
 Argued an appeal and a favorable verdict was affirmed.

 Oakland Raiders v.
 Oakland-Alameda Cty.
 Coliseum Corp.

 144 Cal.
 App.
 4th 1175 (2006).
-Represented the Oakland-Alameda County Coliseum director at a three-month trial and obtained a defense verdict.
+Won defense verdict on behalf of an Oakland-Alameda County Coliseum director after a three-month jury trial.

 California False Claim Act Defense

-Scored a trial victory in a case filed by the City of Modesto alleging violation of the California False Claims Act and seeking $7 million for underpaying taxes.
+Won bench trial in a case filed by the City of Modesto alleging violation of the California False Claims Act and seeking $7 million for underpaying taxes.
 Successfully argued that the City’s tax code was unconstitutional and that the City violated our client’s right to due process of law.

 Dinerman v.
 3M